cryptocracy/souq/README.md

-Souq: Decentralized Project Tagging & Funding
+[Souq](https://github.com/cryptocracy/souq) Decentralized Project Tagging & Funding

-[Souq](https://github.com/cryptocracy/souq) is a decentralized project tagging & funding app powered by blockchain technology.

 ### Target group
 Souq is meant to be used by anyone with a `Project` they think should be funded, and or anyone who wants to support said `Projects`.
 We hope to have a wide variety of use cases.